Title: On the Verge (Prelude to an Admission of Love)

 “Frostbite.”

 She suppresses a groan but can’t help smiling.
-His breathing grows steady and deepens as he drifts off.
+His breathing grows steady and deep as he drifts off.

-If he were to try to kiss her again, would she kiss him back?
+She thinks back to his hallway, her last true memory.
+If he were to try kissing her again, would she kiss him back?

-The answer is likely yes.
+The answer is yes.
 She no longer wants to quit the FBI or give up the X-Files.
 She certainly doesn’t want to leave him.
-Bad jokes aside.

 She fingers the cross at her neck.
 Returned to her by him twice.
 She leans over and kisses him lightly on the lips.
 He stirs and turns to her in his sleep.
 His arms encircle her and he draws her closer, but doesn’t wake.